chapati/beam-wiki/Confidential-assets.md

 The user controls the emission and collection of the asset.
 The user can _convert_ some amount of the master asset type (i.e. BEAM) into his/her type by a special instruction, which is signed by the corresponding **private** key.
 For convenience it can be embedded into the transaction kernel.

 **Note:** The conversion is only needed to prevent bloat.
 The user effectively _buys_ his/her coins, but they are refundable.
-The user (only!) is be able to trade the unspent assets back to collect the refund.
+Only the user is be able to trade the unspent assets back to collect the refund.
 If the bloat is not an issue - it's possible to allow the emission for free.

 # Final design